Leukaemia

 Risks of Leukaemia

-The exact cause of leukaemia is unknown, but several risk factors have been identified:
+The exact causes of leukaemia remain unknown, but several risk factors have been identified:

 Age

 The risk of developing leukaemia increases with age.
-Most types of leukaemia are more common in adults.
-However, acute lymphoblastic leukaemia (ALL) is more common in children under the age of 5.
+Most types of leukaemia are common in adults.
+However, acute lymphoblastic leukaemia (ALL) is more prevalent in children under the age of 5.

 Gender

-The primary types of leukaemia (AML, ALL, CML, and CLL) are slightly more common in males than in females.
+The main types of leukaemia, including chronic leukaemia, are slightly more common in males than females.

 Family History

-Those with a parent, sibling or child with certain types leukaemia are more likely to develop the disease.
+Having a parent, sibling, or child with certain types of leukaemia increases the likelihood of developing the disease.

 Previous Cancer Treatment

-Individuals who have undergone certain types of chemotherapy and radiation therapies for other cancers face an increased risk.
+Certain chemotherapy and radiation therapies used for other cancers can increase your risk.

 Chemical Exposure